Service Manager & Play Therapist

 Stacey is responsible for reception and general administrative duties in the office.

-Qualifications: MSc In Applied Psychology for Children and Adolescents; M.A.
-Psychology (Honours); COSCA Certificate in Counselling Skills; Accredited Moonbeam Aromas Baby Massage Instructors Course
+Qualifications: MSc In Play Therapy, MSc In Applied Psychology for Children and Adolescents, M.A.
+Psychology (Honours), COSCA Certificate in Counselling Skills, Accredited Moonbeam Aromas Baby Massage Instructors Course

 Wendy Donaldson Creative Arts Therapist

 Wendy Donaldson obtained her Msc in Art Therapy from Edinburgh’s Queen Margaret’s University.
 As a registered Art therapist, Wendy has over eleven years’ experience working with individuals and groups, including adults, adolescents and children.
 Wendy has worked extensively in education across Edinburgh and as part of the management team in the Youth Counselling service.
 Wendy was also Clinical Manager at the With Kids Edinburgh project, where she provided case management to other therapists and delivered Play Therapy in schools.
 Alongside her therapeutic work, Wendy is a practising artist and jeweller.